 - 1/2 teaspoon crushed red pepper flakes

-- 1 tablespoon fresh squeezed lemon juice, to taste
+- 1 tablespoon lemon juice freshly squeezed, to taste

-- 1 cup halved grape or cherry tomatoes, cut into quarters
+- 1 cup grape tomatoes or cherry tomatoes, halved, cut into quarters

 - To make pasta, attach zucchini, one at a time, to a vegetable spiralizer.
 Use the smaller holes for spaghetti.

-- Add 1 tablespon olive oil to a large skillet over medium heat.
+- Add 1 tablespoon olive oil to a large skillet over medium heat.
 Add shrimp and cook until opaque and pink, 2-3 minutes.
 Place shrimp on a plate and cover.